moiri/streamix-c/SMX_CHANGELOG.md

    in the RTS.
 For boxes with the keyword `intern` no signature will be generated and no dependencies will be fetched.

+### Changes

+ - link to the library `libsmxutils` in order to use shared graph definitions.

 -------------------
 # `v0.5.2`